religiosa1/git-webhook-receiver/docs/github-webhooks-setup.md

     repo: "your-github-userhandle/reponame"
     secret: "YourSecretGoesHere"
     actions:
-      - branch: main # or master depeding on your repo setup
+      - branch: main # or master depending on your repo setup
         # where do you plan to run the action
         # most likely where do yo cloned the repo on the server
         cwd: "/var/www/default"
         script: |
           git fetch && git reset --hard origin/main npm ci